o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/dc-lmbr-aws.md

   Defaults to the latest version\.

-### dynamic\-content list\-file\-versions<a name="cloud-canvas-cloud-gem-dc-lmbr-aws-extensions-list-file-versions"></a>
+### dynamic\-content list\-file\-versions {#cloud-canvas-cloud-gem-dc-lmbr-aws-extensions-list-file-versions}

 List all versions of a manifest or pak file found in the content bucket\.
 Returns newest to oldest version based on uploaded date\.

-In addition to the [Common Arguments](/docs/userguide/gems/cloud-canvas/command-line.md#cloud-canvas-command-line-common-arguments), this command accepts the following arguments:
+In addition to the [Common Arguments](/docs/userguide/gems/cloud-canvas/command-line#cloud-canvas-command-line-common-arguments), this command accepts the following arguments:
 + `--file-name <filename>`

   \(Optional\) Name of the manifest or pak file\.

-### dynamic\-content migrate\-staging\-settings<a name="cloud-canvas-cloud-gem-dc-lmbr-aws-extensions-migrate-staging-settings"></a>
+### dynamic\-content migrate\-staging\-settings {#cloud-canvas-cloud-gem-dc-lmbr-aws-extensions-migrate-staging-settings}

 Migrate existing staging settings when content versioning is enabled or suspended\.
 Existing data should be migrated automatically during the deployment update, so you will only need this command if the deployment fails to update\.

-In addition to the [Common Arguments](/docs/userguide/gems/cloud-canvas/command-line.md#cloud-canvas-command-line-common-arguments), this command accepts the following arguments:
+In addition to the [Common Arguments](/docs/userguide/gems/cloud-canvas/command-line#cloud-canvas-command-line-common-arguments), this command accepts the following arguments:
 + `--deployment-name <deployment name>`

   \(Optional\) Name of the deployment for which staging settings should be migrated\.

   Defaults to the current active deployment\.

-### dynamic\-content remove\-manifest\-file<a name="cloud-canvas-cloud-gem-dc-lmbr-aws-extensions-remove-manifest-file"></a>
+### dynamic\-content remove\-manifest\-file {#cloud-canvas-cloud-gem-dc-lmbr-aws-extensions-remove-manifest-file}

 Removes a file from the content manifest for the project\.

-In addition to the [Common Arguments](/docs/userguide/gems/cloud-canvas/command-line.md#cloud-canvas-command-line-common-arguments), this command accepts the following arguments:
+In addition to the [Common Arguments](/docs/userguide/gems/cloud-canvas/command-line#cloud-canvas-command-line-common-arguments), this command accepts the following arguments:
 + `--file-name <filename>`

    Removes a file from the content manifest for the project\.
 The file removed matches the value for `--file-name` that is specified in the `add-manifest-file` command\.